A Kilonova Following a Long-Duration Gamma-Ray Burst at 350 Mpc: Abstract

 \section{Abstract}

-{Gamma-ray bursts (GRBs) are divided into two populations \cite{Norris+84,Kouveliotou+93}; long GRBs that derive from the core-collapse of massive stars \cite[e.g.,][]{Galama+98} and short GRBs that form in the merger of two compact objects \cite{Abbott+17c}.
-While it is common to divide the two populations at a $\gamma$-ray duration of two seconds, classification based on duration does not always cleanly map to the progenitor.
-This is notable in the form of GRBs with bright, short ($\lesssim 2$ seconds) spikes of prompt $\gamma$-ray emission followed by more prolonged, spectrally-softer extended emission (EE-SGRBs), which have been suggested to arise from compact object mergers \cite{Norris02,NorrisBonnell06,Gehrels+06}.
+{ Gamma-ray bursts (GRBs) are divided into two populations \cite{Norris+84,Kouveliotou+93}; long GRBs that derive from the core-collapse of massive stars \cite[e.g.,][]{Galama+98} and short GRBs that form in the merger of two compact objects \cite{Abbott+17c,Goldstein+2017}.
+While it is common to divide the two populations at a $\gamma$-ray duration of two seconds, classification based on duration does not always map to the progenitor.
+Notably, GRBs with short ($\lesssim 2$ seconds) spikes of prompt $\gamma$-ray emission followed by prolonged, spectrally-softer extended emission (EE-SGRBs) have been suggested to arise from compact object mergers \cite{Norris02,NorrisBonnell06,Gehrels+06}.
 Compact object mergers are of great astrophysical importance as the only confirmed site of rapid neutron capture ($r$-process) nucleosynthesis, observed in the form of so-called kilonovae \cite{Arcavi+17,Coulter+17,Lipunov+17,Tanvir+17,Soares-Santos+17,Valenti+17}.
-Here, we report the discovery of a kilonova associated with a nearby (350 Mpc) minute-duration GRB, confirming that the progenitor is a compact object merger.
-This kilonova has a similar luminosity, duration and color to AT\,2017gfo, the kilonova found in association with the gravitational wave (GW)-detected binary neutron star (BNS) merger GW170817 \cite{Abbott+17c}.
-We find that the merger ejected $\approx0.04 M_{\odot}$ of $r$-process-rich material, and is consistent with the merger of two neutron stars (NSs) with masses close to the canonical $1.4 M_{\odot}$.
-This discovery implies that GRBs with long, complex light curves can be spawned from compact object merger events and that a population of kilonovae following GRBs with durations $\gg 2$~s should be accounted for in calculations of the NS merger $r$-process contribution.
-At 350 Mpc, the current network of GW interferometers at design sensitivity would have detected the merger precipitating GRB\,211211A, had it been operating at the time of the event.
-Further searches for GW signals coincident with long GRBs are a promising route for future multi-messenger astronomy.}
+Here, we report the discovery of a likely kilonova associated with the nearby (350 Mpc), minute-duration GRB\,211211A.
+The kilonova implies that the progenitor is a compact object merger, suggesting that GRBs with long, complex light curves can be spawned from merger events.
+GRB\,211211A's kilonova has a similar luminosity, duration and color to that which accompanied the gravitational wave (GW)-detected binary neutron star (BNS) merger GW170817 \cite{Abbott+17c}.
+Further searches for GW signals coincident with long GRBs are a promising route for future multi-messenger astronomy. }